/ Education Programs / Schools / Student Leadership Programs / Tomorrow’s Leaders for Sustainability

 About the Program

-Our Educator will work with the school’s contact teacher to confirm the sustainability topic for your TLfS and to develop the term-long planner.
-The EcoCentre’s Educators are qualified Tomorrow’s Leaders for Sustainability facilitators.
+Each program is tailored to the school context, curriculum and student interests, and includes a local excursion.
+Our educator will work with the school’s contact teacher to confirm the sustainability topic for your TLfS and to develop the term-long planner.

 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At vero eos et accusam et justo duo dolores et ea rebum.
 Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At vero eos et accusam et justo